 What’s driving skills-based talent strategies?

-With more companies than ever before prioritising skills over education, all organisations need to think about developing their skills-based talent management capabilities.
+With more companies than ever before prioritizing skills over education, all organizations need to think about developing their skills-based talent management capabilities.

 Competition for top talent is fierce.
 About 45% of companies report a pressing need for skills that are generally in high demand, which makes the search for talent (and talent retention) especially challenging.